syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 ## Find and replace text with formatted text

-You can select a text using the `Find` method and replace text in a Word document with that selected text and formatting (bold, italic, and so on).
+You can select a text using the `Find` method and replace text in a Word document with that selected text along with formatting (bold, italic, and so on).

 The following code example illustrates how to find and replace text with the formatted text in the Word document.